crsolver/goduz/README.md

 ```
 1. Copy the goduz folder to the addons folder of your project.
 2. Enable this addon within the Godot settings: Project > Project Settings > Plugins
+3. Add the RootComponent node to a control node in your scene.

 # Contributing
 In case you want to suggest improvements or fix issues, feel free to raise a pull request or raise an issue.